Rodolfo Hurtado: Artistry

-Alfonso de Neuvillate wrote that “The painting of Rodolfo Hurtado is both feeling and testament, and more than the first than the second, it is also a nocturnal labyrinth interpreted in the light of day.”
+Alfonso de Neuvillate wrote that “The painting of Rodolfo Hurtado is both feeling and testament and more than the first than the second, it is also a nocturnal labyrinth interpreted in the light of day.”
 His later works showed influence from the work of Paul Klee, Jean Dubuffte and Han Hartung, as well as Rufino Tamayo.
 This introduced abstract elements but his work stayed within a figurative discourse, with the abstractions and the coloring influence of Tamayo giving his pieces a dreamlike quality.
 The play of positive and negative appears in many of his works.
-In 1974 he discovered the writings of Carlos Castaneda, whose philosophy of life had a strong impact on his work, affecting his figures, background and even including elements of Yaqui shamanism.
-Sergio Fernandez said of his work “As if coming from faraway places, his canvases signal to us from eternity; as Gracián would say, his oils and pastels acquire “a train of incomprehensibilities.””
+In 1974, he discovered the writings of Carlos Castaneda, whose philosophy of life had a strong impact on his work, affecting his figures, background, and even including elements of Yaqui shamanism.
+Sergio Fernandez said of his work “As if coming from faraway places, his canvases signal to us from eternity; as Gracián would say, his oils and pastels acquire “a train of incomprehensibility.””

 His best work was done in the latter 1970s to early 1980s, with oils done in small format being better than his larger works according to art critic Teresa del Conde who also considered him one of the best print makers in Mexico.
-Many of the qualities of his engraving, illustration and drawing in general is influenced by his training in Paris.
+Many of the qualities of his engraving, illustration and drawing in general are influenced by his training in Paris.
 They have geometric tendencies, but with fluid lines.